dfrdn/fordsxyz/content/law/a-game-of-torts/index.md

 [^79]: See Car and Driver, supra note 7.
 [^80]: _Id._
 [^81]: _See id._
-[^82]: The Verge, Waymo is first to put fully self-driving cars on US roads without a safety driver, available at https://www.theverge.com/2017/11/7/16615290/waymo-self-driving-safety-driver-chandler-autonomous (last accessed 26 December 2017).
+[^82]: The Verge, [Waymo is first to put fully self-driving cars on US roads without a safety driver](https://www.theverge.com/2017/11/7/16615290/waymo-self-driving-safety-driver-chandler-autonomous) (last accessed 26 December 2017).
 [^83]: _See_ Vladeck, supra note 12, at 27.
-[^84]: _See_ Will Knight, MIT Technology Review, The Dark Secret at the Heart of AI, available at https://www.technologyreview.com/s/604087/the-dark-secret-at-the-heart-of-ai/ (last accessed 26 December 2017). (“The system is so complicated that even the engineers who designed it may struggle to isolate the reason for any single action.
+[^84]: _See_ Will Knight, MIT Technology Review, [The Dark Secret at the Heart of AI](https://www.technologyreview.com/s/604087/the-dark-secret-at-the-heart-of-ai/) (last accessed 26 December 2017). (“The system is so complicated that even the engineers who designed it may struggle to isolate the reason for any single action.
 And you can’t ask it: there is no obvious way to design such a system so that it could always explain why it did what it did.”).
 [^85]: PAGALLO, supra note 11.
 [^86]: Lessig, supra note 17.
 [^87]: _See id_.